starkxun/moonwell-bug-bounty/docs/script/MORPHO_VAULT_MARKET.md

 forge script script/templates/CreateMorphoMarket.s.sol:CreateMorphoMarket

+# if we are running on a forked network, we need to impersonate the anthias multisig
+cast rpc --rpc-url $BASE_RPC_URL anvil_autoImpersonateAccount true

 # we prank as the anthias multisig for this dry run
 forge script script/templates/CreateMorphoMarket.s.sol:ConfigureMorphoMarketCaps --broadcast --unlocked 0x08edebffae68970dcf751baa826182b3a4acfc05